 Reduce and reuse when you renovate.
 Save money by buying from and donating to NYC’s building materials reuse center, Build It Green!.
 Visit their website to view the inventory of items like cabinets, doors, appliances, paint and even deconstruction services.

 Although they are a small portion of the waste stream by volume, computers and electronics contribute about 70% of the heavy metals in landfills.
 Consider donating working electronics.
 If broken, there are many recycling opportunities for these items.
 Find upcoming collection days on our Recycling Events page, visit Take It Back NYC for info on manufacturer and retail recycling at locations such as Best Buy, Staples and Goodwill stores.
-Recycling is easier than ever with the Lower East Side Ecology Center’s new e-waste drop-off warehouse in the Gowanus section of Brooklyn.
+Recycling is easier than ever with the Lower East Side Ecology Center’s Gowanus E-waste Warehouse, which accepts materials for reuse or recycling.
 As of April 1, 2011, New York State Law requires manufacturers of many electronics to collect their products from residents at no charge.
 Be prepared for 2015, when certain electronics will be prohibited from residential trash.

 Cell phones are easy to recycle, due to a NY State law requiring any store selling cell phones to take them back for recycling.
 You can also recycle or refurbish your old phone for a cause through many charitable organizations.